asyncedd/dots.nvim/README.md

 ## 😰 Quitting Nvim.
 You're stuck here forever!
 Muahahahah!
 You fell RIGHT into my trap!
 There's no way out! >:D

-## 😭 Problems.
-I tried "re-working" everything for "better performance" but yo! it doesn't do anything!